jimmitchell/jimmitchell.github.io/about.md

 ---
 ---
-# About Me
+# About

 My name is Jim Mitchell.
 I've been blogging here since early 2004.

-The site has gone through many style changes since it launched way back then.
+The site has gone through many style and platform changes since it launched way back then.
 In 2014, I "decluttered" all of the irrelevant content, leaving the posts which received the most traffic.
 I then chose to start over with a focus on writing about living a simpler, more meaningful life.

 Less but better.

 ## History